fullstackenabler/app_centric/README.md

 - Understand what needs to be protected (e.g., data, cloud resources, etc.)
 - Understand how application works and how it can be used

 It is meant to complement, not replace, self-paced or instructor-led instruction.
-For a Systems Engineer, it is mean to be used at this stage in his/her journey.
+For a Systems Engineer, it is meant to be used at this stage in his/her journey.

 <img src="https://github.com/cmangubat/app_centric/assets/43074193/b891423f-3c30-4529-b62a-602f24c1c9c7.png" width="500" height="88">